amischroeder/cruise-mn/README.md

 # Name of Project

-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.

-PathFinder MN is a full-stack mobile web application designed for longboarders to locate the best paths to ride based on location, pavement conditions, length, and typical crowds.
-Any user will be able to see the existing data for paths and filter by rating, length, and location.
-A registered user will be able to make notes/edits on existing paths, post new paths to the database, and rate each path.
+CruiseMN   is   an   app   for   longboarders   to   locate   paths   by   map,   find   exact   parking   directions, search   for   paths   by   keyword,   view   detailed   path   information   and   photos,   rate each   path, and   add   additional   paths   to   the   current   collection .

 ## Built With

-List technologies and frameworks here
+SQL,   JavaScript,   Express,   AngularJS,   Node,   HTML5,   CSS3,   Angular Material,   Git,   Github,   Google   API,   Filestack   API,   Heroku

 ## Getting Started